|Rating:||9 / 10|

 Open phone pocket on the right leg.
 At no stage did I ever feel like I was going to lose the phone from this pocket

 Alternate phone pocket on the left leg with a top closure for security and protection.
 This could also be a small snack pocket

 Excellent double closure system adds to the comfort on these pants

 Size 32″ leg length.
 I don’t mind slightly shorter pant legs when hiking.
 There is also a size 34″ leg length available

-Hikers who like long pants who are used to hotter as well as cooler weather and hikers who like their comfort.
-This really are comfortable
+Hikers who like long pants and who want a pair that suits both hotter as well as cooler weather, and hikers who like their comfort.
+These pants really are comfortable

 You can purchase the Kuhl Radikl Men’s Pants from Wild Earth